-4.4 Demonstrations in the Lab Section
+4.5 Demonstrations in the Lab Section

-- Approximating signals as sums of sinusoids, as in Problem 1. - "Mapping out" this week's background section - Relating the Fourier Series to the DFT - T-second Fourier Series and the N-point DFT - The DFT in MATLAB
+- Approximating signals as sums of sinusoids

+- "Mapping out" this week's background section

+- Relating the Fourier Series to the DFT

+- \bullet T-second Fourier Series and the N-point DFT

+- $\bullet\,$ The DFT in MATLAB

-4.5 Laboratory Assignment
+4.6 Laboratory Assignment

-1. (Building signals from sinusoids) In this problem, you will "hand tune" the amplitudes and phases of three sinusoids so that their sum matches a "target" periodic signal as well as possible.
+1. In this problem, you will "hand tune" the amplitudes and phases of three sinusoids so that their sum matches a "target" periodic signal as well as possible.
 The signals are considered to be continuous-time.
 One could do this task analytically or numerically using the Fourier series analysis formula, but we want you to gain the insight that results from doing it manually.
 A graphical MATLAB program has been written to facilitate this procedure.

 Download the files sinsum.m and sinsum.fig and execute sinsum13.
 MATLAB will bring up a GUI window with three sinusoids (colored, dotted lines), the sum of these three sinusoids (the black, dashed line), and a target periodic signal (the black, solid line).
 The frequencies of the sinusoids are ω_0 , $2\omega_0$, and $3\omega_0$, where ω_0 is the fundamental frequency of the target signal.